naidonovvano/RickAndMorty_RN/README.md

 ## Installation and Launch

 To run this application, you need to have the EXPO app on your device.
 To download it, visit the App Store or Google Play.
-After installing EXPO, launch [this](exp://exp.host/@naidonovvano/thermdb?release-channel=default) link on your device or scan the QR code available at [main](https://expo.dev/@naidonovvano/thermdb) link.
+After installing EXPO scan the QR code available at [main](https://expo.dev/@naidonovvano/thermdb) link.

 To install `The Rick&Morty cartoon database`, follow these steps: